Medically reviewed by Drugs.com. Last updated on Dec 11, 2021.

 - Most low-fat dairy products

-Grains, starches or flours that you can include in a gluten-free diet include:
+Grains, starches or flours that can be part of a gluten-free diet include:

 - Hominy (corn)